Large-scale Maps of the Cosmic Infrared Background from Planck: Conclusions

 We anticipate that these maps will be particularly useful for cross-correlation studies with other tracers of the large-scale structure, such as the CMB lensing signal and galaxy surveys.

-We make all our CIB data products available online \footnote{\url{http://bit.ly/PlanckCIB}}.
+We make all our CIB data products available online \footnote{\url{https://doi.org/10.7910/DVN/8A1SR3}}.
 This includes the following:

 \begin{enumerate} \item The CIB maps at 353, 545, and 857\;GHz.
-We provide these for the \planck full mission data, as well as for the odd/even ring data splits. \item Each map comes with a mask, where we proved both the boolean and the apodized mask \item The effective window functions and the FWHM of the maps, which are required to deconvolve the angular power spectra. \item Binned power spectra for the different CIB cross correlation spectra $C_{\ell}^{\nu_1\nu_2}$, and for the CIB-CMB lensing cross correlation $C_{\ell}^{T\kappa}$ \item Python notebooks and scripts that illustrate how to work with the data are available online\footnote{\url{https://github.com/DanielLenz/PlanckCIB}}. \end{enumerate}
+We provide these for the \planck full mission data, as well as for the odd-/even-ring data splits. \item The \ion{H}{i}-based dust model for all frequencies. \item Each map comes with a mask, where we proved both the boolean and the apodized masks. \item The effective window functions and the FWHM of the maps, which are required to deconvolve the angular power spectra. \item Binned power spectra for the different CIB cross correlation spectra $C_{\ell}^{\nu_1\nu_2}$, and for the CIB--CMB lensing cross correlation $C_{\ell}^{T\kappa}$ \item Python notebooks and scripts that illustrate how to work with the data are available online\footnote{\url{https://github.com/DanielLenz/PlanckCIB}}. \end{enumerate}